What We Do

 - Participate in the Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking Assessment and Rating System (STARS).

-- Partner with the UNC Office of Sustainability to gain insight into the most valued campus sustainability initiatives and to provide the office with the food and beverage purchasing data needed for AASHE STARS.
+- Partner with Sustainable Carolina to gain insight into the most valued campus sustainability initiatives and to provide the office with the food and beverage purchasing data needed for AASHE STARS.

-- Offer weekly educational and awareness tabling and information sessions designed to engage students and promote current sustainable food efforts, highlight environmentally related holidays and gather support for current CDS initiatives.
+- Offer biweekly educational and awareness tabling and information sessions designed to engage students and promote current sustainable food efforts, highlight environmentally related holidays and gather support for current CDS initiatives.

-- Host campus Farmers Markets with FLO each semester, providing customers an opportunity to engage directly with local farmers.
+- Host campus Farmers Markets each semester, providing customers an opportunity to engage directly with local farmers.

 - Work with UNC students annually on Capstone projects, the latest of which concentrated on local food sourcing.

-- CDS staff members join together and participate in an annual Habitat for Humanity event.
+- CDS staff members join together and participate in annual community service events.